environet/environet/doc/24_api_download.md

         * `format_options[add_stations_sheet]` `bool`: If value is `1`, a separate sheet will be added to the xlsx file with the list of stations and it's data.
 Default value is `1`.
         * `format_options[add_properties_sheet]` `bool`: If value is `1`, a separate sheet will be added to the xlsx file with the list of observed properties and it's data.
 Default value is `1`.

+If any of the date parameters (`start` and `end`) is missing, the default interval will be the last 24 hours.
+If both of the date parameters are missing, the default interval will be the last 24 hours.

 ## Headers

 | Header name    | Content                              |